"There are/were never enough engineers"

 ... was Wellington's experience in the Portugal Campaign 1812, MacArthur's conclusion of the engineer war in the Pacific 1941-1945 and even todays CG's USAREUR LTG Ben Hodges assessment on enabling requirements for NATO's level of ambition (LoA).

-The term "(military)-engineer" came in use in the 19th century and replaces the former "sappers", "miners" and "pontooneers" as specialists who had replaced contracted civilian artisans and labourers working under the oversight of a few commissioned officers as subject matter experts.
+The term "(military) engineer" came in use in the 19th century and replaces the former "sappers", "piooneer", "miners" and "pontooneers" as specialists who had replaced contracted civilian artisans and labourers working under the oversight of a few commissioned officers as subject matter experts.

 Military Engineering

-Military Engineering from the Encyclopedia Britannica is the oldest of the engineering skills and was the precursor of the profession of civil engineering.
+According to the Encyclopedia Britannica, military engineering is the oldest of the engineering skills and was the precursor of the profession of civil engineering.
 It's the art and practice of designing and building military works and of building and maintaining lines of military transport and communications.

 Modern military engineering can generally be described with three main tasks:

-- strategic support by the execution of works and services needed in the communication zones, such as the construction of airfields and depots, the improvement of ports and road and rail communications, and the storage and distribution of fuels and,
+- Strategic support by the execution of works and services needed in the communication zones, such as the construction of airfields and depots, the improvement of ports and road and rail communications, and the storage and distribution of fuels;

-For NATO's purpose Military Engineering will be defined in accordance with the upcoming MC 560/2 "Policy for Military Engineering" as a function in support of operations to shape the physical operating environment.
+For NATO's purpose, Military Engineering will be defined in accordance with MC 560/2 "Policy for Military Engineering" as a function in support of operations to shape the physical operating environment.

-New wording for the eternal and everlasting content which means the traditional military engineering roles mobility, counter-mobility, survivability and sustainability are still valid from the beginning of the use of military forces in history till today.
+A new formulation for an eternal content, which means that the traditional roles of military engineering - mobility, counter-mobility, survivability and durability - are still valid from the beginning of the use of military forces in history to the present day.

 Evolution of engineering since Cold War...

-Till the end of the 1980s NATO nations possessed engineer formations on all levels from Battalion to Corps; focussed on mobility including amphibious bridging and River Rhine ferries and counter mobility with the capability of laying antitank mine fields against a peer adversary with large tank assault armies.
-The anticipated DEU battlefield was shaped/prepared in accordance with the General Defence Plan with peacetime prepared obstacles, pre-planned demolitions and pre-planned minefields.
-The author himself was participated in his service years from sapper to Company Commander in the 80s.
-All training and exercises were directed towards demolitions, laying minefields and supporting mobility by bridging gaps with the DEU hollow-deck-pontoon system.
+Until the late 1980s, NATO nations had engineer formations on all levels from, battalion to corps; focused on mobility, including amphibious bridging and ferries on Rhine, and counter mobility, with the capability of laying anti-tank minefields against an opponent with large tank assault armies.
+In Germany, the planned battlefield was shaped/prepared in accordance with the General Defence Plan with obstacles prepared in peacetime, pre-planned demolitions and pre-planned minefields.
+All training and exercises were directed towards demolitions, laying minefields and supporting mobility by bridging gaps with the German hollow-deck-pontoon system.

-With the breakdown of the Soviet Union and the end of bi-polarity world rule NATO and nations shifted their focus to stabilization operations all over the world which led, due to the complete different scenarios and terrain, to the reduction of those capabilities required against a peer adversary in conventional war in collective defence.
+With the collapse of the Soviet Union and the end of the bipolar world, NATO and nations shifted their focus to stabilisation operations all over the world.
+This led, because of different scenarios and other types of terrain, to the reduction of those capabilities required against a peer adversary in conventional war, in a collective defence setting.

 The impact on the engineer forces was severe.
 Most capabilities to support combat and manoeuvre were reduced or completely given up.
-Due to humanitarian rights development landmines were more or less banned and the need for future counter-mobility systems was no longer evident.
-Mobility could be provided under peacetime conditions by civilian companies or could be contracted.
-Large scale manoeuvre operations in a peaceful world were not foreseen so that force enablers for larger formations like division and corps were also disbanded.
-The long lasting stabilization missions with a contingent system in a static area of operations switched the military engineering focus back to supporting infrastructure works and management, supporting force protection with field works and conducting and supporting route clearance and military search.
-An exaggerated view of this is engineer combat forces have slowly degraded into armed aid agencies concentrated on civil construction tasks.
+Due to humanitarian rights development, landmines were more or less banned and the need for future counter-mobility systems was no longer evident.
+Under peacetime conditions, mobility could be provided by civilian companies or could be contracted.
+Large scale manoeuvre operations in a peaceful world were not planned; so force enablers for larger formations like divisions and corps were also disbanded.
+The long lasting stabilisation operations with a contingent system in a static area of operations switched the military engineering focus to supporting infrastructure works and management, supporting force protection with field works, conducting and supporting route clearance, and military search.
+As an exaggeration, one could say engineer combat forces slowly degraded into armed aid agencies concentrated on civil construction tasks.

 ...up to modern times

-The Russian Federation then demonstrated with hybrid warfare backed by large conventional land forces and area access denial capabilities freedom of manoeuvre to occupy the Crimean peninsula and to control parts of eastern Ukraine.
+The Russian Federation then demonstrated by using hybrid warfare, supported by large conventional land forces and area access denial capabilities, that they could obtain a freedom of manoeuvre to occupy the Crimean peninsula and to control parts of eastern Ukraine.

 Future Challenges

-It soon became obvious that to achieve this goal there was a need for transformation and adaptation of forces to and to enhance and renew capabilities of the existing engineer forces.
-There are no military engineering enabling force packages on theatre level division, corps or component command remaining.
-Again not enough engineers and those left, not equipped with the sufficient capabilities for mobility and counter-mobility, which means for the engineer forces, back (cold war) to the future.
-The remaining equipment fielded to support these roles is mostly outdated and requires at least an upgrade but in fact they really require complete new solutions.
+It soon became obvious that to achieve this goal there was a need for a transformation and adaptation of forces and to enhance and renew capabilities of the existing engineer forces.
+There are/were no military engineering enabling force packages on theatre level division, corps or component command left.
+Again, not enough engineers and those that were left were not equipped with the sufficient capabilities for mobility and counter-mobility.
+This means for the engineer forces, going 'back to the Cold War' to go foward into the future.
+The remaining equipment used to support these roles is mostly outdated and requires at least an upgrade; in fact, it sometimes requires entirely new solutions.

-What is the understanding of a principal capability statement "able to conduct counter mobility tasks"?
-For amphibious bridging the capability requirement is more precise.
-It's more a question of really existing quantities and quality to cover NATO's LoA.
+What does it mean to have a principal statement like "being able to conduct counter mobility tasks"?
+In contrast, for amphibious bridging, the capability requirement is more specific.
+It's more a question of existing quantities and quality to cover NATO's LoA.

-The operational and tactical manoeuvre commanders must advocate the military engineering requirements for mobility and counter-mobility to NATO and its member states.
-They must clearly state without sufficient military engineering enabling capabilities in quantity and quality on all levels, they will not be successful in achieving NATO's aim to swiftly terminate armed conflict or aggression, while maintaining or restoring the integrity of Alliance territory.
+Operational and tactical manoeuvre commanders must advocate for military engineering requirements for mobility and counter-mobility to NATO and its member states.
+They need to emphasize that without sufficient military engineering enabling capabilities in quantity and quality at all levels, achieving NATO's aim to swiftly terminate armed conflict or aggression while maintaining or restoring the integrity of Alliance territory will not be successful.

-Military Engineering must go back to the future to be ready to respond to the mobility and counter-mobility challenges.
-Military Engineering has to deliver the necessary range of forces and capabilities to undertake the Alliance's full spectrum of missions in the most demanding scenario, to conduct one very large scale war-fighting Collective Defence campaign against a peer state actor.
+Military Engineering must be ready to respond to mobility and counter-mobility challenges by delivering a necessary range of forces and capabilities for the Alliance's full spectrum of missions, including conducting a large-scale war-fighting Collective Defence campaign against a peer state actor.

-MILENG COE as the main promoter and facilitator for NATO's MILENG capability development and policy, concept, doctrine standardisation driver, will do it's very best to support these efforts to mitigate the ever enduring wisdom:
+MILENG COE, serving as the primary promotor and facilitator for NATO's MILENG capability development, and policy, concept, and doctrine standardisation driver, will make every effort to support these endeavors.
+So, we can still say: